DECLARATION OF CHAPULTEPEC

 7. Tariff and exchange policies, licenses for the importation of paper or newsgathering equipment, the assigning of radio and television frequencies and the granting or withdrawal of government advertising may not be used to reward or punish the media or individual journalists.

 8. The membership of journalists in guilds, their affiliation to professional and trade associations and the affiliation of the media with business groups must be strictly voluntary.

-10. No news media nor journalist may be punished for publishing the truth or criticizing or denouncing the government.
+10. No news media nor journalist may be punished for publishing the truth, criticizing, or denouncing the government.